menu

 Demographics

-In terms of college education, the citizens of South Wayne rank slightly lower than the national average.
-15.46% of adults 25 and older in South Wayne have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of South Wayne are slightly less educated than the national average of 21.84% for the average city or town: 15.46% of adults in South Wayne have a bachelor's degree or advanced degree

 The per capita income in South Wayne in 2022 was $35,677, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
 This equates to an annual income of $142,708 for a family of four.
 However, South Wayne contains both very wealthy and poor people as well.